 CLIMATE ACTION PLAN

-Healthy fish populations and habitats are crucial to Pennsylvania's natural heritage yet are currently impacted by changing precipitation and temperature and, in the future, these changes are anticipated to increase.
+Healthy fish populations and habitats are crucial to Pennsylvania's natural heritage yet are currently impacted by changing precipitation and temperature.
+These changes are anticipated to increase in the future.

 Among vital habitats needed to support these healthy populations is clean, safe water with minimal impacts to property during high-flow, and which is readily available during low-flow periods.

-Changing precipitation and temperature will affect recreation but the PFBC is committed to providing safe and accessible angling and boating opportunities.
-This plan outlines how this will be accomplished.
+Changing precipitation and temperature will affect recreation, but the PFBC is committed to providing safe and accessible angling and boating opportunities.
+The Climate Action Plan outlines how this will be accomplished.

 For a brief overview, see the Climate Action Plan Fact Sheet.
-For more details see the full plan or resources section.
+For more details see the PFBC's full Climate Action Plan.

 - Warmer water temperatures can change the types of fish found in a water body